 Graduates can find employment in a variety of fields as; IT Administrator, Helpdesk Support, Systems Analyst, Technical Advisor

-- Entry with academic IELTS 6.0, with no band less than 5.5, or equivalent in the ICL Proficiency Test, or other equivalent recognized by NZQA.
+- Entry with academic IELTS 6.0, with no band less than 5.5, or other equivalent recognized by NZQA.

 - Academic requirement: at least one year of post-secondary study incorporating basic computing study.